 Our Interfaith LLC is a community of students dedicated to learning, exploring, and celebrating the diversity of religious, spiritual, and socially just practices observed at Mount Holyoke and worldwide.
 Interfaith community residents desire to deepen their own values/mindful practices, explore the values of their community members with curiosity, and respect seeking meaning and purpose.
 All students, whether they practice a particular religion, are spiritual but not religious, are seekers, agnostic or atheist are encouraged to apply.

 Our Language LLC is a community of students that promotes a supportive and congenial environment of language immersion for its residents by providing access to language assistants, faculty and staff who facilitate programs and activities that enhance students’ linguistic and cultural competence in their target language in order for them to thrive in a global society.
-This community is recommended for students studying that language as well as those planning to study abroad.
+Students of any ability level, who are currently or will be enrolled in a language course taught in the language of the community for which they are applying for will be eligible for this community.
 All students who choose to live in this LLC will sign the Community Living Guidelines pledging their commitment to participating in events that maintain an environment of immersion and cooperative learning.
-The Language LLC was first founded in 2015 with Spanish and French as the original two language sections.
-Chinese, French, German, Italian and Spanish have all been part of the Language LLC throughout the years.
-The languages that will be in the LLC for any given year will be decided by which languages receive the most viable resident applications by the deadline.
+The languages for the 2020 - 2021 academic year will be Chinese (Mandarin), Italian, German & French.

 Our Lyon’s Legacy LLC is a community designed to support students as they explore and express their whole selves, including their gender identities and sexualities in a safer and affirming environment with particular regard to those complexities which pertain to the historical and contemporary experiences of transgender, nonbinary and gender nonconforming people.
 Lyon’s Legacy community residents commit to fostering a community, that builds solidarity, honors the legacy of identities that transcend existing binary systems at an institution founded as a female seminary.
 The community is named after, the Lyon’s Legacy Loan Fund', to provide assistance to MHC students who've lost support from their families for coming out as LBGT.